 FAQ

-How do I decrypt an encrypted RDB file?
+How do I decrypt an encrypted RDB data file that I have downloaded?

-RDB files cannot be decrypted.
-You can restore the file to a new instance.
+Currently, you cannot decrypt it.
+You can restore the backup set to a new instance.
 After the restoration is complete, the data is automatically decrypted.

 Why is the data read by clients still displayed in plaintext?

-Only RDB files written to disks are encrypted.
-The data read by clients is read from memory and is not encrypted.
-That is why it is displayed in plaintext.
+Only data files written to disks (RDB backup files) are encrypted.
+When querying data, the system reads from memory (which is not encrypted), so the data is displayed in plaintext.